-This path is one a person takes does not want to face the pain of loss and tries to bypass the grief mountain journey.
+This path is one a person who does not want to face the pain of loss takes, trying to bypass the grief mountain journey.
 It does not lead to a new normal but stays stuck in the crisis pathway.

 Ways a person might try to bypass the grief: